Mixed Breeds Lead 2026 Pet Adoption Trends

 Shelters report that 73% of adopters cite uniqueness as a key factor in choosing mixed breeds.
 Social media has amplified this trend, with viral mutts like:

-Pro tip: Use a dog subscription box to discover which toys or treats best suit your mixed breed’s quirks.
+Pro tip: Use a dog best dog subscription boxes to discover which toys or treats best suit your mixed breed’s quirks.
 Their varied ancestry means they might prefer puzzle games over fetch or vice versa.

 Adoption fees for mixed breeds average $150-$300, compared to $800-$3,000 for purebreds from breeders.
 But the savings go beyond upfront costs.
 Mixed breeds are less prone to expensive hereditary conditions, potentially saving thousands in vet bills over their lifetime.